 During the latter half of the Joseon period, Gyeonghuigung Palace served as the secondary palace for the king.
-Situated on the west side of Seoul, it was also called Seogwol, literally meaning 'a palace of the west'.
-The secondary palace is usually the palace where the King moves to in times of emergency.
+Situated on the west side of Seoul, it was also called Seogwol, meaning "a palace of the west."
+The secondary palace was where the king moved to in times of emergency.

-From Injo to Cheoljong, about ten kings from the Joseon dynasty stayed here at Gyeonghuigung Palace.
-This palace was built using the slanted geography of the surrounding mountain, boats traditional beauty in its architecture and a lot of historical significance.
+From In-Jo to Cheol-Jong, about ten kings from the Joseon dynasty stayed here at Gyeonghuigung.
+This palace was built using the slanted geography of the surrounding mountain, and it boasts traditional beauty in its architecture and huge historical significance.
 For a time, it was of a considerable size, even to the point of having an arched bridge connecting it to Deoksugung Palace.
-For the king’s royal audience, there were the Sungjeongjeon and Jajeongjeon buildings, and for sleeping, Yungbokjeon and Hoesangjeon buildings.
+For the king’s royal audience, there was Sungjeongjeon and Jajeongjeon buildings, and for sleeping quarters, Yungbokjeon and Hoesangjeon buildings.

 Altogether there were about 100 small and large buildings on the palace grounds.
-But when Japan invaded Korea in 1908, the Japanese school, Gyeongseong Middle School moved into the palace, and as a result much of the palace became leveled or moved.
-Currently, Gyeonghuigung Palace’s front gate, Heunghwamun Gate, is being used as front gate for The Shilla's main entrance, and Sungjeongjeon is at Dongguk University.
+But when Japan began occupation of Korea in 1908, the Japanese school, Gyeongseong Middle School moved into the palace, and as a result, much of the palace became leveled or moved.
+Currently, Gyeonghuigung’s front gate, Heunghwamun, is being used as the front gate for Shilla Hotel’s main entrance, and Sungjeongjeon is at Dongguk University.
 The school moved out to a different area, and the Sungjeongjeon and some of the other buildings have been reconstructed.

-Nearby the Gyeonghuigung Palace are the Seoul History Museum, Jeongdong Street, and the busy Jongno street.
-After you have been to Gyeonghuigung Palace, you can cross to Jeongdong street and walk to Deoksugung Palace.
+Near Gyeonghuigung Palace is Seoul History Museum, Jeongdong Street, and the busy Jongno Street.
+After you have been to Gyeonghuigung, you can cross to Jeongdong Street and walk to Deoksugung Palace.
 The stonewall road to Deoksugung Palace is considered one of the most elegant roads in Seoul.